 A classic abdominoplasty begins with an incision from hip to hip - just above the pubic area.
 In the case of a full tummy tuck, a second incision is made around the belly button in order to move it later.

 In most cases, the patient is left with a circular scar around the umbilicus.
-There is also a longer scar left on the lower abdomen.
+There is also a longer scar left on the lower abdomen after the abdominoplasty.

 A full abdominoplasty is recommended to patients with excessive skin or fat around the lower abdomen.
 As this is complex surgery, a general anaesthetic is usually administered to keep the patient still and as comfortable as possible.

-The procedure requires a horizontal incision in the area between the tummy button and the pubic hairline.
+The procedure requires a horizontal incision in the area between the navel and the pubic hairline.
 The length and shape of this incision very much depends on the nature of the problem.
 The abdominal skin is lifted, and work begins on strengthening the weakened abdominal muscles.

 A second incision is then made - if the surgeon deems it necessary - to remove excess skin in the upper abdomen, and to re-site the navel.
 In crude terms, the surgeon pulls the skin on the upper abdomen down like a roller blind.
 This brings together the two halves of the abdomen.